 - Select the L2TP next, and finally choose PPTP protocols.
 Use PPTP when necessary to do so as it offers minimal security.

-- Under Protocol tab, select the protocol you want to use and click OK
+- Under the Protocol tab, select the protocol you want to use and click OK.

 If you get errors related to the TLS handshake and network connection, reboot your machine and start your VPN connection all over again.
 If the issue persists, change the protocol, or try disabling your antivirus or firewall programs.